The job of a subject line is simple: Get the reader to open the email.

-On average, 33 percent of recipients open emails based on subject line, so it’s incredibly important to get it right — because even the most enticing email in the world won’t matter if the reader ignores it.
+On average, 33 percent of recipients open emails based on it's subject line, so it’s incredibly important to get it right — because even the most enticing email in the world won’t matter if the reader ignores it.

 Tip 1: Go Easy on the CAPS